wayne-jfl/LetsEncrypt_Az_AADDS_Renewal/README.md

 - This should be run on a bi-weekly or monthly basis and will enable LDAPS and external access for LDAPS.
 - This script requires the Posh-ACME module.
 Be sure to install the module.
 - This script is currently designed to be run as an Azure Automation Runbook.
+- You will need to make the RunAs account a global/tenant administrator.
 ### PARAMETER LEserver
 - Set this to `LE_STAGE` for testing
 - Set this to `LE_PROD` for production